 The roles of the different members of boards of directors may include non-executive directors, executive directors, a chairperson and managing director.
 Further detail on each of these members is set out below.

 Directors may be non-executive or executive directors.

-Non-executive directors, including independent non-executive directors, are directors not employed by the company.
-Non-executive directors provide objective oversight of the company’s affairs and are not expected to be involved in the day-to-day management of the company.
+Non-executive directors, including independent non-executive directors, are not employed by the company and therefore are expected to provide objective oversight of the company’s affairs.

 Significant companies in Australia typically have a director acting in the role of chairperson to lead the board and facilitate board and shareholder meetings.
 In some circumstances, the constitution may specify requirements or confer special powers on the chairperson, including whether they have a casting vote at board and shareholder meetings.
 The chairperson’s role may be a standing appointment or may be for a specified meeting or time period.